OccupyMars2025/OccupyMars2025/README.md

 ## [庞众望](https://baijiahao.baidu.com/s?id=1834641092455296655)

 ## <p align="center"> *2025/6/1 - 2026/1/1(214 days): Carefully study 100 research papers* </p>
+### *When you read a book, a paper or source code, you are communicating with the brightest minds in human history.
+This is actually the most "effective" way to communicate.
+This is also the quickest path to success.*

 ## current progress: 0

 ---